-11. Modulation loss is the fraction of the transmit EIRP allocated to the 406 MHz repeater band on the satellite, as set by the phase modulation index (not applicable for MSG satellite, which has direct frequency translation and a fixed gain of 148 dB).
+11. Modulation loss is the fraction of the transmit EIRP allocated to the 406 MHz repeater band on the satellite, as set by the phase modulation index (not applicable for MSG and MEOSAR satellites, which have direct frequency translation).
 12. 5 degree elevation angle from the LUT to the satellite is the nominal edge of coverage.
 13. G/T uses nominal values for each type of LUT.
 14. Polarization loss for each type of LUT antenna.
 15. Pointing Loss due to LUT antenna pointing.
 16. Short duration 10dB drops in the carrier level due to high modulation in other channels before the AGC responds.
 17. Data rate is 400 bps for the beacon emission and 2400 bps for the PDS.
-18. Beacon data modulation loss, since some power is intentionally retained in the carrier, as the modulation index is set to 1.1 ± 0.1 radians.
-19. Processing gain due to the integration of several beacon bursts at the GEOLUT.

-20. Bit Error Rate (BER) for repeater band is 5.0×10^{-5} , as stated in Recommendation ITU-R M.1478, whereas for the PDS channel it is 1.0×10^{-6} .
+18. Beacon data modulation loss, since some power is intentionally retained in the carrier, as the modulation index is set to $1.1 \pm 0.1$ radians.
+19. Processing gain due to the integration of several beacon bursts at the LUT.
+For MEOSAR single burst demodulation is assumed (MIP, Annex J).
+Single burst demodulation is assumed for MEOSAR (MIP, Annex J).
+20. Bit Error Rate (BER) for repeater band is $5.0 \times 10^{-5}$ , as stated in Recommendation ITU-R M.1478, whereas for the PDS channel it is $1.0 \times 10^{-6}$ .
 21. Margin is the extra signal remaining that might be taken when there is interference.